tidymodels/tidymodels.org/learn/models/model-monitoring-using-slider/index.html.md

 ---
-title: "Model Monitoring Using Slider"
+title: "Monitoring model performance over time using slider"
 categories:
-  - visualization
+  - classification
-  - multivariate analysis
+  - time series
-  - decision trees
+  - yardstick
 type: learn-subsection
 weight: 6
 description: |
     Use slider and purrr to evaluate model performance over time

 toc: true
 toc-depth: 2
 r-packages:
   - tidymodels
   - slider
-  - purrr
-  - lubridate
-  - ggplot2
   - sessioninfo
 include-after-body: ../../../html/resources.html
 ---

 ## Introduction

-To use code in this article,  you will need to install the following packages: ggplot2, lubridate, purrr, sessioninfo, slider, and tidymodels.
+To use code in this article,  you will need to install the following packages: sessioninfo, slider, and tidymodels.

 Many modeling workflows end once a model has been evaluated on a test set.
 After selecting a final model for deployment, it is easy to think the work is finished.
 In practice, deployment is often the beginning of a new stage in the model lifecycle.